The Black Diamond, Copenhagen

 1. The Student Reading Room

 The Student Reading Room is found on your right hand when going up the moving walkway in the atrium of the library.
-The reading room is open to everyone who needs a place to read.
+The reading room is open to everyone who needs a place to read or study.

 Talking is not allowed in the reading room.